9. Société Civile Immobilière (SCI)

 - To protect the family home from business creditors.

-You can read more about all of these issues, as well as a consideration of how to set up and run an SCI, at Société Civile Immobilière.
+You can read more about all of these issues, as well as a consideration of how to set up and run an SCI, in our full Guide to a Société Civile Immobilière.

 The Guides to France are published for general information only.